Last Updated on July 13, 2020 by Maria Brittis

 - Old doors (you can use a new door if you can’t find an old one)

 - With my Ryobi sander, I sanded as much of the old paint as possible until the doors feel pretty smooth.

 - With a good brush, I painted the door with a semi-gloss paint.

 - Sand and paint again.

 - Distressed with the sander until all the edges and parts of the panels have exposed natural wood showing.
 This will create a shabby look which is what my goal is.

 This was a tough job.
-The lighting fixture can’t be to small or to big, so I measured the width of the door and calculated that on each side there must have enough door showing.
+The lighting fixture can’t be too small or to0 big.
+I measured the width of the door and calculated that on each side there must have enough door showing.
 I calculated 8 inches on each side.
-The back plate need to be on a flat service, big enough to cover the hole that was drilled.
+The backplate needs to be on a flat service, big enough to cover the hole that was drilled.

-You can put these doors any where there is an outlet.
+You can put these doors anywhere there is an outlet.
 I choose to put these on each side of the bed.
 There is no need to add any lamps since these are going to be lighting fixtures.
-You can also add these on a wall near a chair for nice reading space.
+You can also add these to a wall near a chair for a nice reading space.
 These doors can make a great conversation piece.

 Lamps that can be used for this post!

-There is affiliate links where I do receive a some commission in this post
+There are affiliate links where I do receive some commission in this post